ViniUme/next-pokedex/README.md

 <br>

 ### About
 This site is based on another repository of mine, the <a href="https://github.com/ViniUme/Flask-Pokedex">Flask Pokedex</a>.
 In both I use the <a href="https://pokeapi.co/">PokeAPI</a> API to get information about pokemons.
 In this one I use Next.js to do frontend and backend.
-I intend to make a page of each pokemon, having attack informatio, status, evolution, and much more . . .

 <br>